wp-plugins/spam-free-wordpress/readme.txt

 = Automatically Blocks Automated Comment Spam =

 Spam Free WordPress uses anonymous password authentication to block 100% of all comment spam with zero false positives.
-Either the password is submitted with the comment form, or it’s spam.
+Either the password is submitted with the comment form, or it's spam.
 Each post is a assigned a password.
 The password is generated only after it is visited for the first time, and the password only changes when a comment is left.
 The password is only generated and changed when necessary to eliminate unnecessary load on the database.
 The reader leaving a comment copies and pastes the password into the comment field to authenticate while remaining anonymous, thus eliminating the need to login to an different account on each blog.
 Logged in readers will not be required to use the comment form password.

 CAPTCHA is not used because it is hard to read, unnecessary, easily cracked, and reduces the number of real comments substantially.
 There is an interesting article about CAPTCHA here.

-Automated spam bots use the wp-comments-post.php core WordPress file to submit comment spam even if the comment form doesn’t exist like when DISQUS is used to handle comments.
+Automated spam bots use the wp-comments-post.php core WordPress file to submit comment spam even if the comment form doesn't exist like when DISQUS is used to handle comments.
 Spam Free WordPress hooks into wp-comments-post.php to block automated spam by requiring the same password authentication used on the comment form.
 Spam Free WordPress eliminates the spam DISQUS users continue to experience.

 = Local and Remote Blocklist =